Joseph Joanovici: Resistance figure

+Joanovici was arrested and interrogated several times about his business dealings with the Nazis, then always released.
+Roger Wybot, then the director of the DST, said he was protected by the préfecture de police On 5 March 1947 the DST tried to detain him at the Prefecture itself, inside accomplices helped him escape investigators and leave the country.
+A purge followed that reached all the way to prefect Charles Luizet, who retired for health reasons.

-Immediately after liberation, Joanovici evaded arrest and began testifying against other collaborationists, most notably Pierre Bonny and Henri Lafont, the leaders of the Carlingue.
-For years, he had been financing a Resistance network inside the Paris Police Prefecture, named Honneur de la Police, and by the time the war was over, he was on such intimate terms with the police that he enjoyed his own office at the Prefecture and was awarded the Resistance Medal.
+Joanovici avoided arrest after the war, and testified against other collaborators, most notably Pierre Bonny and Henri Lafont, leaders of the Carlingue.
+For years, he had been financing a Resistance network inside the Paris Police Prefecture, named Honneur de la Police, and by the time the war was over, he was on such intimate terms with the police that he had his own office at the Prefecture and was awarded the Resistance Medal.

 Other institutions were less fond of his wartime activities, with Roger Wybot, the head of French counter-intelligence, in particular seeking his arrest.
 Aided by employees of the Prefecture, he managed to avoid arrest by fleeing to the American-occupied zone of Germany.

 Arrest and imprisonment

-After attempting to return to France, Joanovici was finally arrested in 1947 and accused of treason.
 Wybot accused the Paris Police Prefecture of protecting him and delaying his arrest.
-The ensuing scandal lead to the resignation of Charles Luizet, the police prefect.
+The ensuing scandal led to the resignation of Charles Luizet, the police prefect.